theswordsgame/FantasyBootloader/README.md

 # FantasyBootloader
-> A simple python script to launch fantasy consoles
+> A simple python script to launch fantasy consoles with executable files for Windows and Linux

 ## Features
 - Fast and simple code allowing for easy modifications to fit your needs